 - holes in lawn, foundation or structures

 Once you've targeted your problem areas, you will be able to choose the control method that's right for you.
-Applying more methods of control/solutions will greatly enhance your chances of successfully getting rid of chipmunks and keeping the damage to a minimum.
+Combining multiple methods of control will greatly increase your chances of successfully getting rid of chipmunks and keeping their damage to a minimum.

 Live Chipmunk Trap

 Using a live trap to manually remove a chipmunk living inside your home or on your property is one of the most efficient control methods for this animal.
 A small or extra-small-sized trap is best for these tiny critters, as the smaller mesh openings will not allow for escapes.
 Operating a chipmunk trap is simple:

 - Wearing gloves, properly position your trap in an area with damage.